 CE REIF Sub-Fund.
 While there is no specific country or real estate segment restrictions posed, the CE REIF Sub-Fund aims to mainly invest in the Central European region as Slovakia, the Czech Republic, Poland and Hungary in commercial real estate assets.
 The initial CE REIF Sub-Fund's portfolio included investments in prime properties only located in Slovakia.
 The office segment investments are restricted to A-class properties located in central business districts of capital cities in Slovakia, the Czech Republic and Hungary.
 In Poland however, both, capital and regional cities are eligible for investments in the office segment.
 The retail segment investments are aimed to be made in both capital and regional cities in the entire Central European region.
 Investments in logistic properties are restricted to attractive and strategic locations only.
 CE REIF Sub-Fund seeks to maximize the value via investing in properties, which in the past proved to bear characteristics of a prime-commercial real estate property, which as such implies to have a top-tier tenants portfolio being located in prime or strategic locations and soundly built from both technical and architectonic point of view.
 CE REIF Sub-Fund seeks to enhance value of properties by contracting an excellent lease management in order to maximize property income.
-The Group lost control of the Sub-Fund A in 2017.
+The Group lost control of the Sub-Fund A in 2017 and remaining interest as at 31 December 2020 is immaterial to the Group.
+From 1st Janaury 2020 CE REIF Sub-fund Investor shares are listed on the regulated market of the Luxembourg Stock Exchange.